 The Bitcoin Dominance Index is the proportion of the entire cryptocurrency market's valuation that is attributed to Bitcoin.
 The metric is typically used to show the importance of bitcoin against other cryptocurrencies.

-As a result, the Bitcoin Dominance Index can be thought of as a proxy for cryptocurrency investor’s risk appetite, where a low Index score is associated with risk taking and a high Index score means investors are playing it safe and flocking to bitcoin.
+As a result, the Bitcoin Dominance Index can be thought of as a proxy for cryptocurrency investor’s risk appetite, where a low Index score is associated with risk taking (or 'alt seasons') and a high Index score is interpreted as crypto investors playing it safe and flocking to bitcoin.

 One limitation of the Bitcoin Dominance Index is that not all coins are created and distributed in the same way.
 Take XRP for example, where all the coins were pre-mined but only a fraction of these coins are circulating (a large portion of XRP are under the control of Ripple Inc.) providing a misleading market capitalisation figure.